Antonio Lotti: Return to Venice

 He returned to his job at San Marco in Venice in 1719 and remained there until his death in 1740.

 Compositions

 Lotti wrote in a variety of forms, producing masses, cantatas, madrigals, around thirty operas, and instrumental music.
 Some of his sacred choral works are unaccompanied (a cappella) but many of them are composed in the concertato style with strings, basso continuo, and occasionally oboes and trumpets.
-His more progressive works foreshadow the gallant style, considered a transition between the established Baroque and emerging Classical styles.
+His more progressive works foreshadow the galant style, considered a transition between the established Baroque and emerging Classical styles.

 Johann Sebastian Bach, George Frideric Handel, and Jan Dismas Zelenka all had copies of Lotti's Missa Sapientiae, a Kyrie–Gloria Mass (Kyrie in G minor, Gloria in G major).